Eskay Mining Corp stock

 The other offers blue-sky potential with a commensurate level of risk.
 Note, however, that this risk is being continually reduced as ESK marches down the road to production.
 Drill results published in early-2021 are an example of this de-risking process.

-Investing in mining stocks successfully sometimes requires patience.
+Investing in mining stocks successfully Reaping the rewards from Mining stock investments sometimes requires patience.
 It will take time for Eskay Mining to bring their discovery into production.
 Value investors are likely to be well rewarded, but the payoff isn’t going to happen overnight.

 Eskay Creek Mine Location